On this page, you will learn about…

 What’s happening in Queenstown?

-At the end of the trip, we’ll spend 3 days in Queenstown.
+At the end of the trip, we’ll spend 3 full days in Queenstown.
 It’s the winter adventure capitol of New Zealand with lots of fun things to do: snow skiing, ziplining, touring a glacier-fed lake, and much more.
 The program fee covers our transportation to and from Queenstown, and our lodging while we’re there, but everyone will pick their own adventure and only pay for the ones they want.
 Relaxing, drinking hot tea, and enjoying the scenery is also a premiere option.

 Here are a few of the options and estimated costs: